mx2913/funkwhale/docs/specs/upload-process/index.md

 ## The issue

-Our current upload process is quite cumbersome and can be confusing for new users.
+Funkwhale's current upload process is cumbersome and can be confusing for new users.
 Essentially, users have to know exactly where they want to put content before they've even uploaded it, and once it's uploaded it's hard to move.

 There are currently 2 upload flows:

-### Upload to library
+:::{dropdown} Upload to library

 Uploading to a content library is the oldest upload mechanism in Funkwhale.
 The flow goes like this: